Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 As he did, the knot hit her exactly at the clitoris, which was swirling with blood and swollen.

-「Muu, ahhh… Nghh… Hii, hiin!」
+"Muu, ahhh… Nghh… Hii, hiin!"

 Almost at the same time as Elena arched her body back as far as she could, the vibrator reached the deepest part of her vagina.

-「Big sis, did you come again?
-You sure are sensitive and coming so easily tonight, aren’t you?」
+"Big sis, did you come again?
+You sure are sensitive and coming so easily tonight, aren’t you?"

 Seemingly unable to even hear Yuu’s words, Elena was moaning and shaking her hair single-mindedly.

 However, Sera’s attack was not over just yet.

-「Now then, switch on!」
+"Now then, switch on!"

 With a click, the vibrator at the very bottom of the machine was switched on.

 Elena’s moaning made it hard to hear, but _buzz, buzz_ they could hear the sound of something moving.

-「Is it moving inside?」
+"Is it moving inside?"

 Yuu stroked Elena’s lower abdomen with his palm.

-「Yup.
+"Yup.
 It moves and stirs around your vagina.
 I’ve also used vibrators before, but unlike humans, they stay in motion until you turn them off, you see.
 The advantage is that you can use it until you cum.
-But if you get too used to it, you might end up becoming frustrated when you eventually have sex with a boy because you can’t get enough stimulation.」
+But if you get too used to it, you might end up becoming frustrated when you eventually have sex with a boy because you can’t get enough stimulation."

-「Ah, I see.」
+"Ah, I see."

 Even for men, it was said if a virgin became too engrossed in masturbating with an onahole, he might not fare well when he eventually had sex for real.

 To begin with, he believed there were not many opportunities for middle or high school boys who would get obsessed with masturbation to end up having sex with girls in his former world.

-「Though, you see… You alone are an exception, Yuu.」
+"Though, you see… You alone are an exception, Yuu."

 Sera hugged Yuu from behind as he stood up and looked at the figure of his elder sister.

-「Once you get a taste of this dick, you won’t be satisfied with a vibrator anymore, after all…」
+"Once you get a taste of this dick, you won’t be satisfied with a vibrator anymore, after all…"

-「Big sis Sera…」
+"Big sis Sera…"

 Sera’s hand reached down from around Yuu’s stomach and gently stroked his bulging crotch.